-The National GP Patient Survey results were published in January 2016.
-The results showed the practice wasperforming above local and national averages in all areas.
-227 survey forms were distributed and 125 were returned.
-This represented a 55% completion rate.
+The National GP Patient Survey results were published in July 2016.
+The results showed the practice was performing in line with local and national averages in all areas.
+227 survey forms were distributed and 109 were returned.
+This represented a 48% completion rate.

-- 99% found it easy to get through to this surgery byphone compared to a CCG average of 83% and anational average of 73%. - 98% were able to get an appointment to see or speakto someone the last time they tried (CCG average 88%,national average 85%). - 95% described the overall experience of their GP surgery as fairly good or very good (CCG average 88%,national average 85%). - 91% said they would definitely or probablyrecommend their GP surgery to someone who has justmoved to the local area (CCG average 81%, nationalaverage 78%).
+- 67% found it easy to get through to this surgery by phone compared to a local average of 75% and a national average of 73%. - 88% were able to get an appointment to see or speak to someone the last time they tried (local average 87%, national average 85%). - 93% described the overall experience of their GP surgery as fairly good or very good (local average 86%, national average 85%). - 77% said they would definitely or probably recommend their GP surgery to someone who has just moved to the local area (local average 80%, national average 78%).

-As part of our inspection we also asked for CQC commentcards to be completed by patients prior to our inspection.
-We received 13 comment cards which were all verypositive about the standard of care received.
-Patients feltthat the practice provided an efficient, responsive andcaring service, praising both individual members of staffand the practice as a whole.
-One patient commented that the team worked well together to support patients.
+As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
+We received 34 comment cards which were all very positive about the standard of care received.
+Patients felt that the practice provided an efficient, responsive and caring service, praising both individual members of staff and the practice as a whole.
+One patient commented that they were 'always treated with respect, in a safe and hygenic environment'.

 We spoke with six patients during the inspection.
-All sixpatients said the care they received was 'excellent', andthat staff were kind, friendly, caring and easy to talk to.Patients told us that access to appointments wasparticularly good at the practice.
+All six patients said the care they received was 'excellent', and that staff were kind, friendly, caring and easy to talk to.
+Patients told us that access to appointments was good and that they did not have any issues to raise.